oysteijo/npy_array/README.md

 # npy_array

+## An ANSI C library for handling numpy arrays

 A simple library for reading and writing numpy arrays in C code.
 It is independent of Python both compile time and runtime.